andsfonseca/dota2-rpc-client/README.md

 3. Do the _commit_ (`git commit -am 'Adding a new resource...'`)
 4. _Push_ (`git push origin my-new-resource`)
 5. Create a new _Pull Request_

+## Notes

+Images, names and any entities related to the DotA 2 are by Valve Corporation.
+This software only uses the data shared by the game, but it is not related to the original game.